 - Scrub through the footage and clip out "selects" of everything that will potentially be used in the final video and put it on a timeline

 - Put the songs on a new timeline and begin adding clips, syncing the cuts to the music

 - Master the audio that is incorporated from ceremony and toasts.
 Master the volume and timing with the background music

 - Finishing touches - color correct, stabilize footage, incorporate graphics

 - Export and upload to web hosting on our Vimeo page

 - Send to client!

 - Re-edits based on comments from client.
-Note: for video you get two re-edits.
+Note: you have two re-edits of the highlight video.